 - Transportation costs to and from D.C. provided

-- Opportunity to attend all PNPI events
+- Opportunity to attend PNPI events

 - Option to attend a variety of education-related professional development events